 Broken wrists occur when dancers let their wrists and elbows droop instead of maintaining an extended line from their arms to their palms and fingertips.
 This habit can significantly detract from a dancer’s form and overall performance.

 To achieve graceful hand movements, dancers should strive for a wrist feel of a continuous flow from their arms through their wrists to their fingertips.
-Focusing specific attention on wrist alignment during regular practice prevents issues like broken wrists and enhances overall dance performance.
+Focusing specific attention on wrist alignment during regular practice can prevent issues like broken wrists and enhance overall dance performance.

 Stuck Out Thumbs

-Keeping thumbs in alignment with the soft palm rest point and shape of the palm on the top-hand side of the hand enhances the overall fluidity and grace of the movements of the top hand.
+Keeping your thumbs aligned with the soft palm rest point and the shape of your palm on the top-hand side enhances the overall fluidity and grace of your top-hand movements.

 Techniques to Improve Hand Movements